NickSneed/TrickLensStudio/README.md

 -   Use arrow keys to switch edit photo
 -   Add dark mode to modals
 -   Add color picker for palettes
+-   Add undo to the pixel editor
+-   Add percise cursor